-The association is not registered for GST.
+The association is entitled to a GST concession and is therefore not registered for GST.
 As a result, revenue, expenses and assets are recognised inclusive of the amount of goods and services tax (GST) as GST is not payable to, nor recoverable from, the Australian Taxation Office (ATO).